 Companies should also invest in coaching, career planning, and career assessment initiatives.
 And they must offer career planning tools and encourage and support internal employee movement.
 In short, it’s about blowing up the traditional career model and making it easier for your employees to use the skills they have in new roles within the organization.

 As we move forward, the trend towards longer lifetimes, shorter job tenures, and adoption of new technologies will continue to accelerate at an ever-faster rate.
 But companies can make it easier for everyone by adopting active policies that support employees’ re-education, re-skilling, and career development.
 And Deloitte reports that companies are paying attention, rating L&D their second biggest issue.

 Dealing with the career dynamics of today and the future will continue to be challenging for both employers and employees.
 Rethinking job models, redesigning learning programs, and creating more hybrid roles will all help companies move past the traditional ladder model for success.

 Why Talent Stays

 Companies that successfully handle a world of accelerating connectivity and new talent models will find themselves well-positioned for future growth.
 Research has shown that those who define their workplaces as great arenas for learning achieve nearly 25% greater financial returns, out-innovate the competition, and ride out business cycles far better than those who don’t.

 Finally, when your company invests in strategic career development, you show it truly cares about each employee’s career goals.
 That helps promote your employer brand and attract the best people for the roles you need.

-For more information on employee engagement and retention, download Advanced Resources' exclusive executive brief for ideas to get leadership involved, promote employee growth, and encourage conversation with your employees.
+For more information, access your free employee engagement guide for ideas to get leadership involved, promote employee growth, and encourage conversation with your employees.